Wednesday, September 29, 2010

 Under Gary's leadership, I learned how to spit for distance, steal candy from Doretti's Pharmacy and blow a smoke ring.
 His favorite suggestion was "Let's get in a chase."
 This typically involved some annoying activity, like throwing rotten apples or snowballs at cars, in the hope that the drivers might try to chase us down.
 As we knew every alley, fence, empty lot, and backyard in the neighborhood, we could disappear in a moment.
 Fleeing, we would hide ourselves underneath some porch breathlessly stiflingly laughs and then freezing in fright at every sound.

 On summer evenings, we used the gathering dusk to play games on passing cars.
 One trick was for two groups of kids to stand on opposite sides of the street and pretend play a game of tug of war across the street.
 Drivers would approach and slow looking for the non-existent rope.
-If they came to a complete stop, we would would fall to the ground in laughter.
+If they came to a complete stop, we would fall to the ground in laughter.

 One friend perfected a gag of running into a stop sign.
 We would pretend to play football and when in full view of an approaching car, he would accidentally smash his face into the sign with a horrible impact.
 In actuality, he would strike the sign with his hand with a loud crash and fall to the ground writhing in mock pain.
 When the alarmed driver would get out to see if they could help, he would jump up, laugh and run away.
 When done well, it really was hilarious.
 I can only imagine the driver's story when they got home.